Topend Sports Logo

 One popular example of a blood sport was fox-tossing, a competitive European blood sport played during the 17th and 18th century.
 It was particularly popular for mixed couples, mainly because of the rivalry between all the different couples.
 Fox tossing would take place in an arena, usually either created by setting up a circle of canvas screens in the open or by using the courtyard of a castle or palace.

 The aim of the game was very basic, throw the fox (or any other animal) higher than your opponent.
 The fox was tossed by using slings with a person on each end to catapult the fox upwards.
-To give you an idea of how high competitors could throw, the very best got their fox to around 7.5 metres (24 feet) above the ground.
+To give you an idea of how high competitors could throw, the very best got their fox to around 7.5 meters (24 feet) above the ground.
 That is an extremely good score considering that the average fox weighed around 8 kg.

 Fox tossing was often played by royalty and one of the most famous fox tossing contests was held in Dresden hosted by Augustus II the Strong, the King of Poland and the Elector of Saxony, in which 647 foxes, 533 hares, 34 badgers and 21 wildcats were thrown and killed.
 Fox tossing was definitely not without risk to the competitors as the scared-to-death animals often turned on their opponents.
 Wildcats were particularly dangerous, as one writer remarked, they “do not give a pleasing kind of sport, for if they cannot bury their claws and teeth in the faces or legs of the tossers, they cling to the tossing-slings for dear life, and it is next to impossible to give one of these animals a skilful toss."
 Overall fox tossing was quite a gruesome blood sport especially for the animals but also for the participants as well.